fedor-rusak/vacancy-explorer/DevelopmentComments.md

 I guess it makes sense to say that PlayService serves the purpose of providing functionality of playing while hiding exact details of it.

 Good enough explanation to me.

+### Dto or to not Dto

+From the first glance calling some classes with additional letters Dto (Data Transfer Object) looks stupid.

+Are not most of them transferred in some way?

+But for me these letters mean:
+ * this class is deserialized request to my controllers
+ * this class is soon to be serialized response from my controllers
+ * this class hold deserialized response from other system I depend on
+ * you get the idea, something that is close to *protocol* of communication

+Name with Dto means that this structure is requirement from some communication agreement that we have.
+If don't want to change internal details any time some contract change we can implement step of transformation to internal objects.

+In my case I decide what data to expect in request so I can freely use it internally.
+Yet marking vacancy data sa VacancyDto I communicate to myself that this sort of data is expected from my system as response or expected to be used in request.